 Location Service - Switch for Snap Maps

-Switching this off is vital to preventing your child appearing on SnapMaps, switch off the microphone to stop Snapchat listening as well.
+Switching this off is vital to preventing your child from appearing on SnapMaps, switch off the microphone to stop Snapchat listening as well.

 Contact us, for more information about our internet safety talks for kids and teenagers.